OsvaldoBecker/Unity3D-FisioVirtual/README.md

-# Fisio Virtual: Motion capture game to help people execute a kinesiotherapy protocol
+# Fisio Virtual: A motion capture game to help people execute a kinesiotherapy protocol

-Developed using the Orbbec Astra sensor
+Developed using the Orbbec Astra capture sensor which is supported by Nuitrack middleware

 Compiled for Windows 10
-- Supports 8 exercises, with option to reorder
+- There are 8 exercises available
+- Has male and female avatar
 - Has interface in Brazilian Portuguese
-- Has male and female avatar
-- Has options to configure the exercises and even the game climate
+- Has options to configure the exercises (sequence, sets, repetitions, interval time and more), interface sounds and even the game climate

 Softwares
 - Unity 3D